Breaking Down The Costs Of Granite Countertops - Granite Colors And Prices

 Your kitchen remodel can cost you a lot.
 However, it solely depends on the choices you make.
-For instance, custom granite countertops cost can lift your budget in no time.
+For instance, custom granite cost can lift your budget in no time.
 But that is not always the case.
-Indeed, granite countertop price are usually high.
+Indeed, granite countertops price are usually high.
 But, they tend to differ due to some factors.

-So, granite countertop prices vary based on their type, quality, and grade level.
+So, granite countertops prices vary based on their type, quality, and grade level.
 These and other factors influence levels of granite pricing.
 In addition, the source from where the granite came also has an impact on its cost.

 The average cost of granite countertops

-If you want an overall estimate, the average cost of granite countertops goes from $2000 to $4500 with installation.
+If you want an overall estimate, the average price of granite countertops goes from $2000 to $4500 with installation.
 In most cases, labor costs from $35 to $85 an hour.
 In addition, the granite slab ranges from $40 to $75 per square foot installed.
 Also, the edge cuts and finish can add up to the total granite cost.

 Moving on, the cost of granite tiles comes between $6 and $10 per square foot, which is much less than you think.
 Furthermore, the granite cost also varies according to color.
 For instance, white granite prices are less than black granite.

 Another major factor of the cost of granite countertops is the source of the granite.
 In most cases, your local countertop specialists will have a large number of granite slab in their showrooms that come from all corners of the globe.
 While one slab may look similar to another, they may have different prices per square foot because of where they came from.
 For example, granite from Italy may be more expensive than granite from Brazil, because the shipping cost for the Italian granite was higher.

 If you want to get the best deal for your granite cost, choose granite that comes from somewhere nearer at hand.
 Better yet, ask your countertop specialists for advice.